paritytech/srtool/README.md

 The project was initially developed by <https://gitlab.com/chevdor>.
 It has now moved to Github under the [Parity Technologies](https://www.github.com/paritytech) organisation to simplify the developement and the integration with other Parity products such as Polkadot and Kusama.

-The last version hosted on Gitlab has been built using Rust Stable 1.59.0.
-It is tagged as v0.9.20 and there is no plan on updating the Gitlab repository further.
+The last version hosted on Gitlab has been built using Rust Stable {rsversion}.
+It is tagged as v{version} and there is no plan on updating the Gitlab repository further.
 New versions will be available from [this repository](https://www.github.com/paritytech/srtool) only.
 The functionalities remain the same so you can (and should!) simply swap `chevdor/srtool` for `paritytech/srtool` in your workflows.
 The [srtool-actions](https://github.com/chevdor/srtool-actions) will remain available as `chevdor/srtool-actions@<version>` and will be updated to point at the paritytech image.

 ## Install